• Skip to main content

 Who doesn't love something that is sweet, salty, crunchy, and sticky?
 Wrap it all up in a chewy chocolatey cookie package and these cookies really do hit all of the flavor notes.

-Something about them feels very festive to me.
-Like, they would be perfect served on the cookie table at Christmas or for a loved one on Valentine's Day.
-But of course, I'd also take them any day.
+Something about these double chocolate pretzel cookies feels very festive to me.
+Like, they would be perfect served on the cookie table at Christmas or for a loved one on Valentine’s Day.
+But of course, I’d also take them any day.
 And, they are surprisingly easy to make.

 Why You'll Love This Recipe